Cox Logo

 1996 – 2007

-In 1995, Cox Communications, formed in 1982 based on Cox Cable Communications, once again received a public company’s status.
-And two years later, she added telephone services to the list of services, which became possible after adopting the Telecom Act in 1996.
+In 1995, Cox Communications, formed in 1982 as Cox Cable Communications, regained public company status.
+And two years later, she added telephone services to the list, which became possible after the adoption of the Telecom Act in 1996.

-In the wake of these events, the telecommunications giant updated the logo.
+In the wake of these events, the telecommunications giant updated its logo.
 For the first time, he had a multi-colored sign that looked bright and unusual.
 At the same time, the standard arrangement of the elements has not changed.
 Above, as before, was the big word “COX,” and the second part of the name occupied the bottom line.
-The letters in “COMMUNICATIONS” were also in capital letters, although they were much smaller.
+The letters in “COMMUNICATIONS” were also in capital letters, but much smaller.

 The designers chose light blue as their main color.
 But the logo was not monochrome because one of the diagonal “X” lines was divided into three stripes: red, green, and blue.